centreon/centreon-documentation/en/getting-started/first-supervision.md

 > To go further with templates, please read the [templates chapter](../monitoring/templates.html#definition).

+> If you have a license for it, you can use our [Auto Discovery](../monitoring/discovery/introduction.html) feature to find and configure hosts easily.

 ### Installation of basic monitoring templates

 Go to the **Configuration \> Plugin Packs** menu.